diegomarquez/game-builder/README.md

 - Handle Adding and removing of renderer in a similar fashion to other components
 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths
 - Text
+- When creating the component pools, infer the amounts from the configurations on the game object pool

 -----------------------------------